 - Stroller friendly?
 No – rock hopping and creek crossings required

-- Parking: Street parking on Hubman Landing Road.
+- Parking: Street parking on Three Sisters Boulevard, or Canmore Train Playground / Three Sisters Disc Golf Course Parking Lot.
 Click here for Google Map directions.

-- Trailhead: The trail starts behind the gate at the end of Three Sisters Boulevard. ***The starting point is the end of the Highline Trail.***
+- Trailhead: Three Sisters Boulevard & Hubman Landing Road.
+The trail starts behind the gate at the end of Three Sisters Boulevard.
+If you see a sign for Highline Trail, you’re in the right place.

 Know Before You Go